deqyra/deqyra/README.md

 ### Hey 👋

-I'm François, 27, based in Lyon 🇫🇷.
+I'm François, 27, based in Lyon, France.
 I do software engineering for a living, currently in the cybersecurity domain.

 ### Tech I work with: